Infrastructure

 Uhuru Highway

-Other elements of the project included expansion of highways, service, and access roads from JKIA through Nairobi to Rironi on the Northern Corridor transport system, and construction of by-passes in Kisumu and Meru.
+Other elements of the project included the expansion of highways, service, and access roads from JKIA through Nairobi to Rironi on the Northern Corridor transport system and the construction of by-passes in Kisumu and Meru.

 The initial phase of the MRTS project was planned to have 600 buses using five interconnected lines to transport commuters to all the key Nairobi suburbs.